-You've likely heard that you should change which way your home's ceiling fans rotate when the season's change, but if you're wondering which direction is correct for summer or winter, here are the answers.
+You've likely heard that you should change the way your home's ceiling fans rotate when the seasons change.
+Let’s look at ceiling fan direction in summer vs. winter:

 Stay Cooler in the Summer

 By default, your ceiling fan will turn to the left (counterclockwise) and push air down.
-This is the direction ceiling fans should turn during summer months.
-Even though pushing cooler air down won’t actually cool the room, it will create a breeze that helps evaporate moisture from your skin and makes you feel cooler.
-According to the U.S. Department of Energy, “If you use a ceiling fan and air conditioning unit simultaneously, you can raise your thermostat setting by 4 degrees without a change in comfort.”
-Just that small difference in your thermostat setting can help lower your energy use in the warmer months.
+This is the direction you should set your ceiling fans to during the summer months.
+The blades push cooler air down, and the increase in airflow creates a breeze (often called a downdraft) that helps evaporate moisture from your skin and makes you feel cooler.

 Circulate Warmer Air in the Winter

-In the winter, you can reverse the direction of your ceiling fan and run it on low.
-Because warm air rises, your ceiling fan will now pull cooler air up to mix with and push down the warmer air trapped at the ceiling.
-This can help you save on heating costs and keep your house more comfortable when it’s cold.
+In the winter, you should reverse the direction of your ceiling fans, setting them clockwise and running them at low speed.
+That’s because you’re not trying to create a breeze; instead, you’re just trying to circulate warmer air.
+Because warm air rises, when you run your ceiling fan clockwise, it creates an updraft that pulls cooler air up to mix with and push down the warmer air trapped at the ceiling.
+According to the DOE, this can help you save as much as “15 percent on your heating costs” and keep your house more comfortable when it’s cold.

 How to Change the Direction Your Fan Rotates